unoplatform/uno/doc/articles/features/VisibleBoundsPadding.md

 # VisibleBoundsPadding behavior
-The `Uno.UI.Toolkit.VisibleBoundsPadding` is a behavior that overrides the `Padding` property of the a control to ensure that its inner content is always inside the `ApplicationView.VisibleBounds` rectangle.
+The `Uno.UI.Toolkit.VisibleBoundsPadding` is a behavior that overrides the `Padding` property of a control to ensure that its inner content is always inside the `ApplicationView.VisibleBounds` rectangle.

 The `ApplicationView.VisibleBounds` is the rectangular area of the screen which is completely unobscured by any window decoration, such as the status bar, rounded screen corners or some screen notch (e.g. the iPhone X or Essential Phone top sensors notch).